Personnel Policy

 In some instances, it may be necessary to deny requests for leaves of absence.
 Leaves are a privilege and can be granted only if the best interests of the library can be maintained.

-Employees working 30 hours per week or more may take up to three paid leave days in the event of the death of immediate family, defined as, spouse, children, sibling, or parents of either the employee or the employee’s spouse.
-Staff members working less than 30 hours per week may take bereavement leave without pay.
+Full-time employees may take up to three paid leave days in the event of the death of immediate family, defined as, spouse, children, sibling, or parents of either the employee or the employee’s spouse.
+Bereavement days need to be taken in full day increments.
+Additional bereavement days may be taken without pay at the discretion of the Board of Trustees.

 Library employees who are duly enrolled members of the National Guard, State Guard, or any other organized reserve component of the Armed Forces of the United States shall be allowed a military leave of absence which has been ordered.
 The leave, under normal circumstances, will not exceed fourteen (14) days excluding Sundays and legal holidays.
 A copy of the order requiring attendance at military training sites shall accompany all requests for a military leave.